naveenrajan/CapstoneProject/README.md

-## Welcome Battle of Neighborhood: A Capstone project for IBM Data Science Professional Certificate by Coursera

 ## Introduction
 Kuala Lumpur and Johor Bahru are two major cities in Malaysia.
 Both cities become a center of attention for residential, job employment, tourism, education, shopping and sports activity.
 Both cities are well known in Malaysia, and become the top choice for local and foreign communities.